pebble/clay/README.md

 **Clay is still in early development and may be missing some features.
 We would love your feedback!
 Pease submit any ideas or features via GitHub Issues.**

+> NOTE: Prior to SDK 3.13, require paths were handled in a non-standard way.
+When requiring modules, the name of the module was sufficient (ie. `require('clay')`).
+However, with the release of SDK 3.13, the require paths changed so that you now have to require the module by using its path relative to the file it's being required in.
+This means requiring the Clay module now is done in app.js by using `require('./clay')`.

 # Getting Started (SDK)

 Clay will eventually be built into the Pebble SDK.
 However, while it is still in beta you will need to follow the steps shown below: